Home » Blog » Romance Scams — Early Warning Signs & How to Protect Yourself

 Pressure to keep secrets

-Scammers often ask victims not to tell family or friends because outside advice breaks the scam.
+Scammers often ask victims not to tell family or friends because outside advice can break the scam.

 Requests for payment

-Be wary of bank transfers, crypto, gift cards, courier fees, medical costs or travel costs.
+Be wary of bank transfers, crypto, gift cards, courier fees, medical costs, travel costs or investment payments.

 Refusal to meet or verify

-Repeated excuses, poor-quality calls or sudden emergencies can be part of the pattern.
+Repeated excuses, poor-quality calls, sudden emergencies or pressure to move platforms can be part of the pattern.

 Emotional blackmail

-Work through these calmly.
-You do not need to confront the person or prove everything before protecting yourself.
+You do not need to prove everything before protecting yourself.
+Start by stopping the pressure and keeping evidence.

 1